-Our first retreat will be held on Thursday, 30 August 2018 at the Cleveland Botanical Garden from 8 a.m. to 3 p.m.
+Our first Annual Meeting will be held on Thursday, 30 August 2018 at the Cleveland Botanical Garden from 8 a.m. to 3 p.m.
 Registration is free but requested for this event.
 To register please click the button below, fill out and submit the Google form.

 There are several breakout discussion groups throughout the day, and breakfast and lunch will be served.
 These groups and meals are meant to provide our investigators with a chance to enjoy the Garden, and an opportunity to meet each other and discuss their work.

 |8:40 a.m.||Director's Welcome, Lin Mei M.D., Ph.D, Clark Hall|